-When pimples start interfering with your enjoyment of life, it’s definitely time to see a doctor.
+When pimples start interfering with your enjoyment of life, it’s definitely time to see an acne doctor.

 Acne is a medical condition so the smartest thing you can do is seek medical advice, especially if your breakouts are large and painful and/or stopping you from doing the things you love.